Rajitchauhan/Food-Wastage-Management-system/README.md

 (Ref : https://www.avristech.com/food-waste-management-in-india/

 ### Objective : To reduce the food wastage
-### " Technology is changing the life to people positively ".
+### " Technology is changing the life of people positively ".
 I developed a Food wastage management system in which user can request to donate the food .
 I divided the whole project into various python`s modules :